grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 ### Iterations

-A number specifying a fixed number of iterations to execute of the script, as opposed to specifying a duration of time during which the script would run in a loop.
+An integer value, specifying the total number of iterations of the `default` function to execute in the test run, as opposed to specifying a duration of time during which the script would run in a loop.
+Available both in the `k6 run` and `k6 cloud` commands.

-\*Note: The number of iterations is split between all VUs.
-Available in the `k6 run` and since v0.27.0 in the `k6 cloud` command as well.
-Tests that utilize the cloud require a duration as "infinite" tests are not allowed, the default `maxDuration` is 10 minutes when using iterations with the cloud service.
+Together with the [`vus` option](#vus), `iterations` is a shortcut for a single [scenario](/using-k6/scenarios) with a [shared iterations executor](/using-k6/scenarios/executors/shared-iterations).

+By default, the maximum duration of a `shared-iterations` scenario is 10 minutes.
+You can adjust that time via the `maxDuration` option of the scenario, or by also specifying the [`duration` global shortcut option](#duration).

+**Note that iterations aren't fairly distributed with this option, and a VU that executes faster will complete more iterations than others.** Each VU will try to complete as many iterations as possible, ["stealing"](https://en.wikipedia.org/wiki/Work_stealing) them from the total number of iterations for the test.
+So, depending on iteration times, some VUs may complete more iterations than others.
+If you want guarantees that every VU will complete a specific, fixed number of iterations, [use the per-VU iterations executor](/using-k6/scenarios/executors/per-vu-iterations).

 | Env             | CLI                  | Code / Config file | Default |
 | --------------- | -------------------- | ------------------ | ------- |